-- Nearly 22 percent of residents are enrolled in Medicare in Delaware.
+- More than 22% of residents are enrolled in Medicare in Delaware.

-- Only 19 percent of Delaware Medicare beneficiaries select Medicare Advantage plans.
+- Only 30% of Delaware Medicare beneficiaries select Medicare Advantage plans (versus 48% nationwide).

-- Residents in Delaware can select from 17 or 19 Medicare Advantage plans in 2020, depending on where they live.
+- Residents in Delaware can select from 33 Medicare Advantage plans in 2023.

 - Delaware law protects access to Medigap plans for enrollees under age 65.
 But premiums are higher for those under 65, and drastically higher for under-65 enrollees who have end-stage renal disease.

-- More than 60% of Delaware Medicare beneficiaries have stand-alone Medicare Part D prescription coverage.
+- More than half of Delaware Medicare beneficiaries have stand-alone Medicare Part D prescription coverage.

 How high is Medicare enrollment in Delaware?

-As of October 2020, there were 215,666 people enrolled in Medicare in Delaware.
-That’s nearly 22 percent of the state’s total population, compared with a little less than 19 percent of the United States population enrolled in Medicare.
+As of March 2023, there were 233,365 people enrolled in Medicare in Delaware.
+That’s more than 22% of the state’s total population, compared with about 19% of the United States population enrolled in Medicare.

 Delaware is in the top ten states in the US in terms of the percentage of elderly residents.
-Although Medicare enrollment in Delaware covers both aged and disabled populations (including people with ALS or end-stage renal disease), 86 percent of enrollees attain Medicare eligibility in Delaware due to being at least 65 years old, versus just 14 percent who are eligible due to a disability.
+Although Medicare enrollment in Delaware covers both aged and disabled populations (including people with ALS or end-stage renal disease), 90% of Medicare beneficiaries in Delaware are eligible due to being at least 65 years old, versus just 10% who are eligible due to a disability.

 Medicare beneficiaries can choose among several options to access Medicare coverage.
-The first choice is between Medicare Advantage plans, where coverage is through private Medicare Advantage plans or Original Medicare, where coverage is paid for directly by the federal government.
+The first choice is between Medicare Advantage plans, where coverage is provided by private insurers, or Original Medicare, where coverage is paid for directly by the federal government.
 Medicare beneficiaries also have options around Medigap policies and Medicare Part D (prescription drug) coverage.

 Medicare Advantage in Delaware

-Nationwide, about 40 percent of Medicare beneficiaries had private coverage at that point.
-Nearly all of those beneficiaries had Medicare Advantage plans, but there were also some enrollees with Medicare Cost plans, which are another type of private Medicare coverage available in some areas (there are no Medicare Cost plans in Delaware).
-Medicare Advantage enrollment has been increasing steadily since the early 2000s, but Original Medicare remains much more popular in Delaware than it does in many other states, with more than four out of five Delaware Medicare beneficiaries opting for Original Medicare.
+Nationwide, about 48% of Medicare beneficiaries had Medicare Advantage coverage at that point.
+Medicare Advantage enrollment has been increasing steadily since the early 2000s, but Original Medicare remains much more popular in Delaware than it does in many other states, with roughly seven out of ten Delaware Medicare beneficiaries opting for Original Medicare.

-While most eligible Medicare beneficiaries opt into Original Medicare, there is widespread availability of Medicare Advantage plans in Delaware.
-Residents can choose from among 21 or 23 different Medicare Advantage plans for 2021, depending on where they live.
+While most eligible Medicare beneficiaries opt into Original Medicare, there is widespread availability of Medicare Advantage plans in Delaware, and residents can choose from among 33 different Medicare Advantage plans for 2023 (offered by five different insurers).